trevp/tlslite/README.md

 Implemented features of TLS include:

 * SSLv3, TLSv1.0, TLSv1.1 and TLSv1.2
-* ciphersuites with DHE, ECDHE, RSA and SRP key exchange together with AES (including GCM variant), 3DES, RC4 and ChaCha20 (both the official standard and the IETF draft) symmetric ciphers.
+* ciphersuites with DHE, ADH, ECDHE, AECDH, RSA and SRP key exchange together with AES (including GCM variant), 3DES, RC4 and ChaCha20 (both the official standard and the IETF draft) symmetric ciphers and NULL encryption.
 * Secure Renegotiation
 * Encrypt Then MAC extension
 * TLS_FALLBACK_SCSV